neondatabase/website/content/docs/extensions/neon-utils.md

 ## Use the `num_cpus()` function

 In Neon, computing capacity is measured in _Compute Units (CU)_.
 One CU is 1 vCPU and 4 GB of RAM, 2 CU is 2 vCPU and 8 GB of RAM, and so on.
 The amount of RAM in GB is always 4 times the number of vCPU.
-A Neon compute can have anywhere from .25 to 10 CU.
+A Neon compute can have anywhere from .25 to 56 CU, but _Autoscaling_ is only supported up to 16 CU.

 Defining a minimum and maximum compute size for your compute, as shown below, enables autoscaling.